Skip to main content

 An elected official from each of the participating jurisdictions and one representative (non-voting) from the Community Advisory Committee make up the Ava Board of Directors.
 Fremont’s current appointments to Ava’s Board are:

-• Councilmember Teresa Cox (primary)
+• Councilmember Teresa Keng (primary)

-• Mayor Lily Mei (alternate)
+• Vice Mayor Desrie Campbell (alternate)

 Our Board meets once a month and all meetings are open to the public.
 Visit the Public Meetings page for more information about the Board’s meetings.